Azure/enterprise-azureai/README.md

 - A [dev container](https://containers.dev) configuration file under the `.devcontainer` directory that installs infrastructure tooling by default.
 This can be readily used to create cloud-hosted developer environments such as [GitHub Codespaces](https://aka.ms/codespaces) or a local environment via a [VSCode DevContainer](https://code.visualstudio.com/docs/devcontainers/containers).
 - Continuous deployment workflows for CI providers such as GitHub Actions under the `.github` directory, and Azure Pipelines under the `.azdo` directory that work for most use-cases.
 - The .NET 8.0 chargeback proxy application under the `src` folder.
+- The NodeJS Sample ChatApp application under the `src` folder.

 ## Getting started